Paul Bunyan's French-Canadian Heritage

 brawls.
 He was hit in the back of his head with a ship carpenter's

-mallet on the night November 7, 1875, although his death record shows he
+mallet on the night November 7, 1875, although his death record shows

 died in October of that year.